NixOS: For developers

 '/nix/store/j70h9pxi8sn1sq0cy65k5y3knhrmyqb7-python3-3.7.3-env/lib/python3.7/site-packages/requests/__init__.py'>

-provides definitions for a large set of Python
+nixpkgs provides definitions for a large set of Python packages.
+However, if

-a package is not available it’s fully possible to pull it down using pip
+a package is not available it’s fully possible to pull it down using pip.
+In

-.
-There are also ways of instructing Nix
+better using a virtualenv.
+There are also ways of instructing Nix about how

 to fetch packages from package archives like pypi, typically through utilities